ibm-cloud-docs/storage-scale/vnic-info.md

 A vNIC (Virtual Network Interface Controller) is a virtual representation of a physical network interface card.
 In cloud environments, vNICs are associated with virtual machines (VMs) and serve as the primary means of communication between the VM and the underlying network infrastructure.
 Each VM typically has one or more vNICs that enable it to send and receive data over the network.
 For more information, see: https://cloud.ibm.com/docs/vpc?topic=vpc-using-instance-vnics.

 As per parallel vNIC support for each node of a compute and storage cluster, a secondary vNIC comes up based on the bandwidth of a profile.
-According to the parallel vNIC functionality, if a VSI profile has a Bandwidth Cap (Gbps) of 64 Gbps or more, then a secondary network interface will be activated.
+According to the parallel vNIC functionality, if a VSI profile has a Bandwidth Cap (Gbps) of 64 Gbps or more, then a secondary network interface is activated.
 This functionality is supported on both compute and storage profiles.
-For more details about VSI profile, see: https://cloud.ibm.com/docs/vpc?topic=vpc-profiles&interface=ui.
+For more details about the VSI profile, see: https://cloud.ibm.com/docs/vpc?topic=vpc-profiles&interface=ui.

-If the profile of compute nodes has a Bandwidth of 64 Gbps or more, a secondary network interface will be activated only on the compute cluster, and scale will be configured on the secondary network interface.
+If the profile of compute nodes has a Bandwidth of 64 Gbps or more, a secondary network interface is activated only on the compute cluster, and scale will be configured on the secondary network interface.

 Compute vNICs are connected to two different subnets, providing network segmentation and isolation between application traffic and storage traffic.
 This setup enhances security and efficiency by keeping these types of traffic separate and ensuring that each subnet serves its dedicated purpose.
 The primary interface of the compute cluster is dedicated to application communication.
 The secondary interface is utilized for scale communication as scale is configured on the secondary interface.

-Similarly, if the profile of storage nodes has a Bandwidth of 64 Gbps or more, a secondary network interface will be activated only on the storage cluster, and scale will be configured on the primary network interface.
+Similarly, if the profile of storage nodes has a Bandwidth of 64 Gbps or more, a secondary network interface is activated only on the storage cluster, and scale will be configured on the primary network interface.
 Storage vNICs are connected to the same subnets, handling scaled traffic.
 Both primary and secondary interfaces are dedicated to scale communication.
 Communication occurs between the primary and secondary interfaces of the storage cluster to the secondary interface of the compute cluster.

 Parallel vNIC feature is not supported for persistent storage type.
 {: note}